amperage42/pavd/README.txt

 python3.x and youtube-dl with ffmpeg installed, Linux distro, Ubuntu 16.04+ was tested.
 Extract the zip to a folder, and then to run program: Python3 avd.py

 Install and use:

-#1. download or clone this repo.
+#1.
+Download or clone this repo.
 #2.
-In the "pavd" directory, create
+Add the desired link to the frist collumn the /datastore/titles.csv
+#2.
+To run, navigate to the pavd directory and run: $~/: python3 avd.py

 DUE to issues with youtube-dl 4-2019+ follow the below steps to install the patched version.